vegaprotocol/vega/README.md

 Given that Clef requires manually approving all RPC API calls, it is mandatory to setup [custom rules](https://github.com/ethereum/go-ethereum/blob/master/cmd/clef/rules.md#rules) for automatic approvals.
 Vega requires at least `ApproveListing` and `ApproveSignData` rules to be automatically approved.

-Example of simple rule set js file with approvals required by Vega:
+Example of simple rule set JavaScript file with approvals required by Vega:
 ```js
 function ApproveListing() {
   return "Approve"